noeliacarrion/prediction-diamond-prices/README.md

-# prediction-diamond-prices

-Kaggle Competition - Diamond prices
+# Kaggle Competition - Diamond prices

 ### The goal of this competition is the prediction of the price of diamonds based on their characteristics (weight,color, quality of cut, etc.).